 You won’t be able to buy a home using a mortgage company without homeowners insurance.
-It’s funny it is called homeowners insurance because as long as you have a mortgage it is really insurance for the mortgage firm that lent you thousands of dollars to buy your home.
+It’s funny it is called homeowners insurance because as long as you have a mortgage, it is insurance for the mortgage firm that lent you thousands of dollars to buy your home.

 Homeowners insurance will replace your home in the event it is damaged or destroyed.
-It also insures your ability to then pay off your home mortgage on the destroyed property in order to get a new mortgage to rebuild.
-Most people get their homeowners insurance policy when they buy their home, but it’s also a good idea to shop around every couple years to make sure you are still getting good rates.
+It also insures your ability to then pay off your home mortgage on the destroyed property to get a new mortgage to rebuild.
+Most people get their homeowner’s insurance policy when they buy their home, but it’s also a good idea to shop around every couple of years to make sure you are still getting good rates.

-When you purchase a property you want to make sure you are buying it with a free and clear title.
+When you purchase a property, you want to make sure you are buying it with a free and clear title.
 A clear title means that there are no liens on the property that could result in your ownership being null and void.
-For example, if you go to buy a home and there is a lien on it for unpaid taxes then the home could be sold to pay off the tax lien despite you having purchased it.
+For example, if you go to buy a home and there is a lien on it for unpaid taxes, then the house could be sold to pay off the tax lien despite the fact that you have purchased it.

-This is another type of insurance you must have in order to buy a property using a mortgage.
-A bank won’t lend you money without insurance that guarantees that you (and subsequently the bank) will have true ownership of the home.
-You usually pay this at the time of purchase and it covers your property for the duration of time you own it.
+This is another type of insurance you must have to buy a property using a mortgage.
+A bank won’t lend you money without insurance that guarantees that you (and subsequently the bank) will have real ownership of the home.
+You usually pay this at the time of purchase, and it covers your property for the duration of time you own it.
 Keep in mind you may need to get title insurance again if you refinance your mortgage.
 Rates can also vary, so be sure to call around before using the company recommended by your real estate agent.

 Liability and Umbrella Insurance

-Your homeowners insurance comes with liability insurance built into it, but that might not cover you in case of serious liability.
-For example if you own a pool that isn’t fenced in and someone falls in, breaks their neck, and is paralyzed for life you could be on the losing end of a multi-million dollar settlement.
-Your homeowners insurance might only cover $500,000 of the liability leaving you completely exposed for the remaining amount.
+Your homeowner’s insurance comes with liability insurance built into it, but that might not cover you in case of serious liability.
+For example, if you own a pool that isn’t fenced in and someone falls in, breaks their neck, and is paralyzed for life, you could be on the losing end of a multi-million dollar settlement.
+Your homeowner’s insurance might only cover $500,000 of the liability, leaving you exposed for the remaining amount.

 Natural Disaster Insurance

 Flood Insurance.
-If you live in a flood plain you’ll need flood insurance.
-However, even if you don’t live in a designated flood area you may need flood insurance.
-An insurer could possibly deny a claim when your home is flooded—even if that flood was caused by a normally covered event like a thunderstorm.
+If you live in a flood plain, you’ll need flood insurance.
+However, even if you don’t live in a designated flood area, you may need flood insurance.
+An insurer could deny a claim when your home is flooded—even if that flood was caused by a normally covered event like a thunderstorm.
 Check out the National Flood Insurance Program if you live in an area with high flood insurance rates.